dfe-analytical-services/govuk-publication-scrape/README.md

 ### Packrat

 Packrat is for dependency management to ensure that all package versions used are the same as those at the time the project was created.

-- **test_supply_index.R** - This test compares runs the R project on the data that would've been used for the 2015 model and compares to the output from last years supply index.
-The output is a png in the tests/outputs folder.
-Due to the changes in methodology these do not show equality between the different years but have been agreed that the differences are feasible with changes in methodology.

 ## Notes on Updating